jakeseaton/classy/README.md

 Known Issues:

---Meteor's login functionality is occasionally wonky, particularly on mobile.
+-Some Meteor wonkiness, particularly in the sign-in process and loading of suggestions on the course card.